iRunFar’s Meghan Hicks has been using the Western Mountaineering HighLite for warmer weather trips for years. Photo: iRunFar/Eszter Horanyi

 Hallie Taylor tests a Sea to Summit sleeping bag in Utah’s Wasatch Mountains.
 Photo: iRunFar/Ben Kilbourne

-I sleep hot at night, so which sleeping bag should I get?
-Are quilts for hot sleepers?
+If I sleep hot at night, which sleeping bag should I get?
+Should I get a quilt?

-Most sleeping bags on our list can be ordered in different temperature ratings.
-Our top pick, the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree, can also be ordered in 30- or 40-degree ratings for those who sleep hot.
+Most sleeping bags on our list come in different temperature ratings.
+Our top pick, the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree, is also available in 30- and 40-degree Fahrenheit ratings for those who sleep hot.

 If you sleep hot at night, we would recommend getting a sleeping bag or quilt with a full-length zipper and a drawstring footbox, such as the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree or the Enlightened Equipment Convert Sleeping Quilt – 20 Degree.
 These bags provide more venting options than any others on our list.
-You can uncinch the drawstring and poke your feet out or unzip the entire thing and drape it over you like a blanket if you get too hot.
+If you get too hot, you can uncinch the drawstring, poke your feet out, or unzip the entire thing and drape it over you like a blanket.

 Some quilts are better for hot sleepers than others.
 The Katabatic Gear Alsek 22F Quilt doesn’t vent as well as the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree because it doesn’t unzip all the way or open at the feet.